Elehuris Montero Player Props: Rockies vs. Dodgers

 - Montero hit .233 with 14 doubles, a triple, six home runs and eight walks.

+- Montero got a hit in 56.6% of his 53 games last season, with multiple hits in 20.8% of those contests.

-- Including the 53 games he played in last season, he went yard in five of them (9.4%), leaving the ballpark in 3.2% of his trips to home plate.
+- He homered in 9.4% of his games last season (53 in all), going deep in 3.2% of his trips to home plate.

-- Montero drove in a run in 13 of 53 games last season (24.5%), including four occasions when he drove in multiple runs (7.5%).
-He had three or more RBIs in one game.
+- Montero picked up an RBI in 24.5% of his 53 games last year, with two or more RBIs in 7.5% of those games (four).
+He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.